magpylib/magpylib/docs/_pages/0_documentation.md

 ### Variables and Initialization:

-Different source types are characterized by different variables given by their mathematical representation.

 The most fundamental properties of every source object `s` are position and orientation which are represented through the variables `s.position` (3D-array), `s.angle` (float) and `s.axis`(3D-array).
 If no values are specified, a source object is initialized by default with `position=(0,0,0)`, and **init orientation** defined to be `angle=0` and `axis=(0,0,1)`.

-The **init orientation** generally refers to sources standing upright (see previous image), oriented along the cartesian coordinates axes.
+Due to their different nature each source type is characterized by different variables.
+However, in general the `position` variable refers to the position of the geometric center of the source.
+The **init orientation** generally defines sources standing upright oriented along the cartesian coordinates axes, see e.g. the following image.

-The `position` generally refers to the geometric center of the source.
-The orientation (`angle`,`axis`) refers to a rotation of the source RELATIVE TO the **init orientation** about an axis specified by the `axis` vector anchored at the source `position`.
+An orientation given by (`angle`,`axis`) refers to a rotation of the source RELATIVE TO the **init orientation** about an axis specified by the `axis` vector anchored at the source `position`.
 The angle of this rotation is given by the `angle` variable.
+Mathematically, every possible orientation can be expressed by such a single angle-axis rotation.

 ```eval_rst
 .. image:: ../_static/images/source_Orientation.JPG